-- comprehend and demonstrate knowledge and critical understanding of key principles of a diverse range of international and national health policies, including current and emerging trends
+- Critically understand a diverse range of international and national health policies, including current and emerging trends

-- comprehend and demonstrate knowledge and critical understanding of key principles of one or more disciplines relevant to the study of health policy, planning and financing (epidemiology, health economics, and other social sciences)
+- Gain knowledge of selected topics related to the study of health policy, planning and financing, such as epidemiology, health economics, and social sciences

-- apply their conceptual and theoretical knowledge and skills using a multidisciplinary approach to formulate, design, implement, evaluate and appraise health policies and plans
+- Develop skills in applying conceptual and theoretical knowledge using a multidisciplinary approach to formulate, design, implement, evaluate and appraise health policies and plans

-- show competence, both written and verbal, in assessing and communicating empirical evidence and in consolidating and critically appraising debates relevant to issues of health policy
+- Know how to assess and communicate empirical evidence, including critically appraising debates relevant to issues of health policy

-- demonstrate competence in key research and presentation skills, including the ability to plan and carry out a literature search, to critically review published literature, and to evaluate research findings
+- Grow your research and presentation skills, including the ability to plan and carry out a literature search to evaluate research findings

-Graduates enter careers in global health and national health policy and planning, research, advisory or advocacy roles in governments and international agencies.
-Find out more about our graduate careers and destinations.
+Soon, you could be influencing national and global health policy and planning, leading health policy research, or working in advisory or advocacy roles in governments and international agencies.

 Health Policy, Planning & Financing